-– My mind keeps it together because I'm good at turning off inefficient thoughts and focus on the positive ones, she says.
+My super power is that I'm good at turning off inefficient thoughts and focus on the positive ones, Anna Wretling says.

 How do you react when crossing the finish line after 3.8 kilometers of swimming, 180 kilometers by bike and 42 kilometers of running, in ten hours and one minute?
 With an unclenched fist?
 By breaking down from the effort?
 Or with a shrug and an "oh well?".